Robotic Welding Schools and Training Programs: How to Choose

 Diploma and Certificate Programs

 Welding technology diploma and certificate programs require around 30 credit hours to complete, though certification programs may be shorter due to the specialized content.
 After completing a diploma program, students may sit for a certification exam issued by the American Welding Society (AWS).
-Though programs can differ based on elective courses offered, welding technology programs typically offer courses in fabrication, blueprints and welding techniques.
+Though programs can differ based on elective courses offered, welding technology programs typically offer courses in:

 Associate Degree Programs